FUB-HCC/Human-Centered-Data-Visualization/_sources/03-understanding.md

 <!--NEXT TERM: CHANGE THE ORDERING: mean, distribution, variability - ask for both datasets questions, check if for the first part the second data set is more appropriate, and the other way around (or leave out outlier of the flight dataset) -->

 In this section, we focus on understanding the structure of our data by employing Exploratory Data Analysis (EDA).
 EDA is an approach to analyzing data sets to summarize their main characteristics by using data visualizations.
 In 1970 John Tukey {cite}`Tukey1977eda` introduced EDA with this seminal book on this topic.
-He was an extraordinary (% KG name disciplinary background instead of appraisal) scientist who had a profound impact on statistics and computer science[^2].
+He was an extraordinary <!-- KG name disciplinary background instead of appraisal--> scientist who had a profound impact on statistics and computer science[^2].
 Much of what we cover in EDA today is based on his work.
 Part of EDA is the so-called initial data analysis (IDA) [](https://towardsdatascience.com/a-basic-guide-to-initial-and-exploratory-data-analysis-6d2577dfc242).
 IDA focuses on identifying data inconsistencies (e.g., missing values) and the description of the data properties; thus, EDA encompasses IDA.

 Explorative Data Analysis allows the data analysts to achieve a richer qualitative understanding by ''looking at data to see what it seems to say'' <!-- KG: source? -->.
 EDA should be understood as an iterative process that supports the following:
 * the search for answers by visualizing, transforming, and modeling your data,